The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Heather Graham

-Heather Graham’s Triumph, the final book in the Old Florida series, follows the star-crossed affair between a Union soldier and Southern belle.
+Heather Graham’s Triumph, the final book in the Old Florida series, follows the star-crossed affair between a Union soldier and a Southern belle.
 War, hostile families, and an unfortunate marriage stand between the two lovers, threatening to destroy their relationship.

 american dreams, one of the best historical romance novels